BirenderPanwar/tsai_eva4p2/5-HumanPoseEstimation/paper_description/README.md

 **The purpose of this document is to understand model architecture and JointMSeLoss class as explained in the paper and extract important element of the networks design.**

-<div align="center">**This paper aims to ease this problem by asking a question from the opposite direction,
+<div align="center">This paper aims to ease this problem by asking a question from the opposite direction,
   <br><b>how good could a simple method be?</b>
  </div>

-Due to rising complexity of model architecture for HPE, this paper aimed to provides simple and effective baseline methods.
+<br>Due to rising complexity of model architecture for HPE, this paper aimed to provides simple and effective baseline methods.

 ## Model Architecture

 The model architecture is based on a few deconvolutional layers added on a backbone network, ResNet and this ease the way to estimate heat maps from deep and low resolution maps.
 It make use of  optical flow based pose propagation and similarity measurement.

-**Pose Estimation Using A Deconvolution Head Network**
+### Pose Estimation Using A Deconvolution Head Network

 This simple baseline method is using ResNet as backbone network for image feature extraction and simply adds a few deconvolutional layers over the last convolution stage in the ResNet, called C5.